-In addition, the Company applied for the following financial support from the Canadian Government related to COVID-19 relief:
+During 2021, the Company applied for the following financial support from the Canadian Government related to COVID-19 relief:

-i) The Emergency Wage Subsidy ("CEWS") program: During its fiscal 2021, the Company applied for and accrued a total of \$534,093 in CEWS funding (2020 - \$499,787 as restated).
-This amount includes \$Nil accrued and receivable at year-end (2020 - \$109,348).
-These CEWS payments have been applied to the Company's General & Administrative and R&D expense categories.

-More specifically, the CEWS assistance was recorded in the November 30, 2021 Statements of Net Earnings / (Loss) and Comprehensive Income as a reduction to the following accounts:
+i) The Emergency Wage Subsidy ("CEWS") program: During its fiscal 2021, the Company applied for and accrued a total of \$534,093 in CEWS funding.
+CEWS assistance was recorded in the November 30, 2021 Statement of Net Earnings / (Loss) and Comprehensive Income as a reduction to the following expense accounts:

 Nov.
+30, 2021

+\$

+General & Administrative Expenses 274,118

+Research & Development Expenses 259,975

+534,093

+The Company did not apply for or receive any CEWS funding during 2022 because this program has now expired.

-30, 2021 Nov.
-30, 2020 As Restated - See Note 25 \$ \$ General & Administrative Expenses 274,118 296,085 Research & Development Expenses 259,975 203,702 534,093 499,787 ii) The Emergency Rent Subsidy ("CERS") program: The Company does not qualify for payments under the CERS program.
+ii) The Emergency Rent Subsidy ("CERS") program: The Company did not qualify for payments under the CERS program.